You Get What You Pay For

 First of all there is the care and maintenance of the sire and dam; vet checks, vaccines and routine tests, food, litter, etc. If these cats are titled, then they were shown and there were show expenditures involved such as entry fees, hotels, costly traveling expenses and cat sitters.
 There might also be a stud fee involved.

-Then there's the kittens themselves; litter registration fees, vaccines, vet checks, food, litter, etc. There’s hours of training and handling and cleaning up after young kittens.
+Then there's the kittens themselves; litter registration fees, vaccines, vet checks, food, litter, etc. There?s hours of training and handling and cleaning up after young kittens.

 Things don't always go as planned; there are aborted litters, stuck kittens and c-sections.
 Medications, ultrasounds or x-rays may be needed.
 Some mothers don't recover quickly after giving birth and might need fluids, medications or special diets after a difficult birth.
 Kittens may need supplements or medications.

-The kitten you buy from a breeder are well socialized, they've been taught to use a litter box and a scratching post.
+The kitten you buy from a breeder is well socialized, they've been taught to use a litter box and a scratching post.
 They are affectionate and loving.
 And most breeders guarantee the health of their kittens.

 Before you decide what a fair price for a kitten is, stop and think how much went into the kitten you are buying.
 You get what you pay for.